Murcul/humans-of-gitstart/docs/how-we-work/9-security.md

 sidebar_position: 9
 ---

-# Security

-We maintain a robust security program that follows best practice in order to meet the needs of our customers, making GitStart the ideal solution for customers who have their own compliance obligations.
-GitStart customers own all the code  they send to us and all work we submit on their code.
-We work exclusively on code and interact with tickets, we do not touch or process any data collected, owner or managed by our customers.
+# Security: Our Commitment 🛡️

+At GitStart, security isn't just a priority; it's foundational to our service, ensuring we meet and exceed the stringent compliance requirements of our customers.
+We've crafted a robust security framework that aligns with best practices, allowing our clients to confidently entrust us with their code, knowing it remains their property throughout our engagement.
+Our operations are streamlined to focus exclusively on code and ticket interaction, ensuring no direct contact with customer data.

-## SOC 2
+## SOC 2 Compliance 📜

-GitStart is certified as SOC 2 Type 1 compliant, following an external audit.
-We are currently working on out Type 2 audit.
+Proudly, GitStart has achieved SOC 2 Type 1 certification, underscoring our commitment to security best practices through a rigorous external audit.
+We're actively working towards Type 2 compliance to further solidify our security posture.

-Our latest security report is publicly available (last updated December 2023).
+For transparency, our latest security report is accessible to the public, updated as of December 2023.

-## Policies
-We have a number of policies in place to support SOC 2 compliance.
-All team members have been invited to Drata to review these and to complete security training and background checks as part of onboarding.

-All of these policies are available for viewing upon request:

-- Acceptable Use Policy
-- Asset Management Policy
-- Backup Policy
-- Business Continuity Plan
-- Code of Conduct
-- Data Classification Policy
-- Data Deletion Policy
-- Data Protection Policy
-- Disaster Recovery Plan
-- Encryption Policy
-- Incident Response Plan
-- Information Security Policy
-- Password Policy
-- Physical Security Policy
-- Responsible Disclosure Policy
-- Risk Assessment Policy
-- Software Development Lifecycle Policy
-- System Access Control Policy
-- Vendor Management Policy
-- Vulnerability Management Policy
+## Our Security Backbone 🛠️

+Our security infrastructure is built around SOC 2 compliance, supported by comprehensive policies and training.
+Every team member is onboarded with security in mind, undergoing thorough training and background checks facilitated through our partnership with Drata.

+While the list of our policies is extensive, it's the spirit behind them that's most important.
+From Acceptable Use to Vulnerability Management, each policy is designed not just to tick a box but to genuinely safeguard the code and trust placed in us by our clients.

+Focusing on security means more than just adhering to a set of rules; it's about creating a culture of vigilance, responsibility, and continuous improvement.
+At GitStart, we're committed to maintaining the highest standards of security to be the trusted partner our customers need.